quandyfactory/PyHtmlEdit/README.markdown

 ## This Version

-  * Version: 0.3
+  * Version: 0.4

-  * Release Date: 2009-08-07
+  * Release Date: 2009-09-22

 ## Revision History

+### Version: 0.4

+  * Release Date: 2009-09-22

+  * Changes:

+    * Fixed bug in table creation code that was adding </tble> as closing tag.
+    * Added a Replace function that takes a selection of text and replaces the value of `find` with the value of `replace`.
+    * Added an SQL function that converts special SQL punctuation to entity codes.
+    * Replaced CamelCase on function and method names to lowercase_with_underscores.
+    * Changed Markdown function to stop closing </p> tag from going to a new line on Windows, and also adding a blank line after each paragraph.

-  * Version: 0.3
+### Version: 0.3

   * Release Date: 2009-08-07

   * Changes:

     * Added Tools function to convert markdown syntax into HTML.
 See note, below, for details.

-  * Version: 0.2
+### Version: 0.2

   * Release Date: 2009-08-06